ouspg/SoftwareHardwareSec/7.HSMs_and_remote_attestation/README.md

 Install VSCode if you haven't already, and the following extensions:
   * [`Dev Containers`](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) (To attach TPM container)
   * When you have run the compose file, attach either `tmp2fun_1` or `tmp2fun_2` container, and open `/data` directory.
-  * Once attached into the container, install `Go by Go Team in Google`(install also popups)
+  * Once attached to the container, install `Go by Go Team in Google` extension (install also popups)

 For Golang simulator documentation, look [here](https://pkg.go.dev/github.com/google/go-tpm-tools@v0.4.1/simulator#pkg-overview), however, you probably don't need it more than already has been provided.